Stable minimal hypersurfaces in $\mathbf{R}^5$: Introduction

 where $\lambda_{\Ric}^{\Sigma}(x)$ is the smallest eigenvalue of the Ricci curvature of $\Sigma$ at $x$.
 The spectral condition \eqref{eqn:schrodiner3} can be thought of as a weak form of uniform positivity of the Ricci curvature of the $\mu$-bubble $\Sigma$.
-Indeed, \eqref{eqn:schrodiner3} implies that $\Sigma$ has uniformly bounded diameter (due to \cite{SY:general}, see Theorem \ref{thm:diameter_and_vol}).
+Indeed, \eqref{eqn:schrodiner3} implies that $\Sigma$ has uniformly bounded diameter by a result of Shen--Ye \cite{SY:general} (see Theorem \ref{thm:diameter_and_vol}).
 In particular, this implies that $(M,\tilde g)$ has bounded Urysohn $1$-width.

-The fact that $(M,\tilde g)$ has bounded Urysohn $1$-width \emph{does} confirm that a complete, two-sided stable minimal immersion $M^4\to\R^5$ has controlled geometry in a certain sense, but does \emph{not} seem sufficient to conclude that $M$ is a flat hyperplane.
-Indeed, in the proof of the stable Bernstein theorem for $M^3\to\R^4$ in \cite{CL:aniso}, the key property of the $\mu$-bubbles is that they have bounded \emph{area} (in addition to bounded diameter).
-In this case, when the $\mu$-bubbles are two-dimensional, the area bound follows directly from a spectral condition like \eqref{eqn:schrodiner3} thanks to Gauss--Bonnet.
+The fact that $(M,\tilde g)$ has bounded Urysohn $1$-width does confirm that a complete, two-sided stable minimal immersion $M^4\to\R^5$ has controlled geometry in a certain sense, but does not seem sufficient to conclude that $M$ is an affine hyperplane.
+Indeed, in the proof of the stable Bernstein theorem for $M^3\to\R^4$ in \cite{CL:aniso}, the key property of the $\mu$-bubbles is that they have bounded area (in addition to bounded diameter).
+In this case, when the $\mu$-bubbles are two-dimensional, the area bound follows directly from a spectral condition like \eqref{eqn:schrodiner3} thanks to the Gauss--Bonnet theorem.

 In higher dimensions (as considered in this paper) the Bishop--Gromov volume comparison gives uniform volume upper bounds from Ricci curvature lower bounds.
-However, the analogous spectral version does not seem to have been considered before.
-We give a weighted version of Bray's proof \cite{Bray:thesis} (see also \cite{Brendle:iso}) of the Bishop theorem via the isoperimetric profile and use this to deduce a (sharp) volume comparison theorem (see Theorem \ref{thm:diameter_and_vol}).
-The weighted version of isoperimetric comparison is very subtle; indeed, it seems that our proof of the spectral Bishop theorem breaks down when $\dim \Sigma > 3$ due to the appearance of some bad terms in the second variation of weighted area.
+We consider a weighted version of Bray's proof \cite{Bray:thesis} of the Bishop theorem via the isoperimetric profile and use this to deduce a sharp volume comparison theorem for $3$-dimensional manifolds having spectrally positive Ricci curvature (see Theorem \ref{thm:diameter_and_vol}).

+\begin{remark} A different spectral version of the Bishop--Gromov theorem was obtained by Carron for manifolds with a Euclidean Sobolev inequality and a (strong) form of non-negative Ricci curvature in a spectral sense \cite{Carron:Kato}.
+Note that this result does not seem applicable to our setting since the $\mu$-bubbles are compact and thus cannot admit a Euclidean Sobolev inequality. \end{remark}

-Granted these two ingredients (spectral positivity of bi-Ricci curvature for the Gulliver--Lawson conformal metric and area bounds for the $3$-dimensional $\mu$-bubbles), we can follow the arguments of \cite{CL:aniso} to deduce the stable Bernstein theorem for $n=4$.
+Granted these two ingredients, i.e., spectral positivity of bi-Ricci curvature for the Gulliver--Lawson conformal metric and volume bounds for the $3$-dimensional $\mu$-bubbles, we can follow the arguments of \cite{CL:aniso} to deduce the stable Bernstein theorem for $n=4$.